Fruit Crops Edition

 Standard Insecticides – Delegate, Avaunt, OP’s, carbamates, pyrethroids

-Pear: Second generation pear psylla began hatching about 5/15.
+Pear: Pear Psylla are still actively laying eggs and nymphs continue to hatch.
 Options for control include spynosyn products such as Delegate and Entrust, and the neocitinoids (IRAC group 4A).
 The addition of 0.25-1 gal of summer oil may improve control.
-Other options include Movento, and products containing abamectin.
-Be sure to read and follow the label instructions regarding the addition of penetrants for these products.
+Other options include Movento, the IGR’s Esteem and Centaur, and products containing abamectin.
+Be sure to read and follow the label instructions regarding the addition of penetrants for abamectin products.

 Tree Fruit Trap Captures – Southern Counties